 Extra Compensation: Additional compensation paid at the discretion of the employing unit for performance of duties outside the staff member’s normal responsibility during a limited period of time.

-Extra Meritorious Pay: Merit staff not covered by a collective bargaining agreement may receive a lump sum payment for exceptional performance or achievement, not to exceed 5% of the employee’s current annual salary.
+Exceptional Performance Pay: Merit staff may receive a lump sum payment for exceptional performance or achievement, not to exceed 5% of the employee’s current annual salary.

 Fair Labor Standards Act (FLSA): Fair Labor Standards Act (FLSA) establishes minimum wage, overtime pay, record keeping, and youth employment standards affecting employees in the private sector and in Federal, State, and local governments.
 Covered nonexempt workers are entitled to a minimum wage of not less than $7.25 per hour effective July 24, 2009.
 Overtime pay at a rate not less than one and one-half times the regular rate of pay is required after 40 hours of work in a workweek.